 Combat was clearly intense, since I./JG 2 claimed five B-24s and five P-47s while I./JG 4 claimed three more bombers.
 In all, two B-24s from the Viterbo force and one from the Canino raid were lost, along with four P-47s of the escorting 325th FG “Checkertails.”
 The escorts claimed 6-2-6 German fighters and the bomber crews 5-3-2.
 The I./JG 4 lost three aircraft and had three more damaged in combat with P-47s (two pilots wounded, one killed) while from 3./JG 2 Uffz.
-Herbert Treff baled out wounded and Uffz.
-Kilchling was killed.
+Herbert Treff baled out wounded and Fw.
+Werner Kilchling was killed over Viterbo.
 Castiglione del Lago was notified that Fw 190 "black 6" had crash landed at Viterbo and a Bf 109 of 4./JG 2 was shot down, its pilot, Fw.
-Josef Merkl, being killed but Uffz.
+Josef Merkl, being killed 2 km west of Tuscania but Uffz.
 Sauder of the same Staffel baled out of his damaged "3" safely.

-A scramble by 3./JG 2 at 16.07 the same day proved uneventful and the next known events were the departure for Aix of two Stab aircraft and the arrival of four more Fw 190s at Castiglione from Piacenza on the afternoon of 6 March.
+A scramble by 3./JG 2 at 16.07 the same day proved uneventful, while bad weather and softened airfields largely grounded the Fliegerführer’s units on the 4th, 5th and 6th.
+The next known activity by I./JG 2 was the afternoon of 6 March.
 The following morning, a mission was flown to the beach head, where 145 Squadron’s Spitfires were patrolling:

 … at 7,000’ over ANZIO expecting the enemy to come down and mix it for we knew 601 Squadron was well stuck in … Turned out however that the enemy were not carrying bombs but were the EAGER BEAVERS out to fight.
 601 SQUADRON however, outnumbered by 2 1/2 to one gave them some rough handling …